William S. Ladd: Other businesses

 Ladd was also involved with agriculture.
 He owned farm land in Multnomah County and neighboring Washington and Clark counties.
 He imported cattle, thoroughbred horses, hogs, and sheep for his Broad Mead farm and his other farms in order to improve the bloodlines and breeds in Oregon.

 In 1891, Ladd platted what became Ladd's Addition in what is now Southeast Portland.
 The Addition has a criss-crossed street layout, and had parks and utilities, and was annexed into Portland that year along with the rest of East Portland.

 Politics

 In 1853 and again in 1856, Ladd served on the city council in Portland.
 He served as fifth mayor of the city, serving from March 15, 1854, to April 1, 1855.

-He served again as the eighth mayor from 1857-1858 (at the time by convention the mayors held office for one year terms).
+He served again as the eighth mayor from 1857 to 1858 (at the time by convention the mayors held office for one year terms).
 In 1886, he was a member of the city's water commission.
 Originally a Democrat, he became a Republican in 1864 when he supported Abraham Lincoln's re-election.